-Dr Aki Pasoulas is a composer and a Senior Lecturer in Music at the University of Kent.
+Dr Aki Pasoulas is a composer and a Reader in Music at the University of Kent.
 He is the Director of MAAST (Music and Audio Arts Sound Theatre), Chief Examiner and the Principal Investigator for the AHRC-funded research project ‘A Sonic Palimpsest: Revisiting Chatham Historic Dockyards’.
 Co-Investigator for the research project ‘Liminal Spaces’.
 He served as Director of Education, Director Music Programmes, deputy Director of Research and Senior Tutor.

 He holds a PhD on timescale perception in electroacoustic music, and he taught at universities in London including City, Middlesex, and the University of the Arts.
 His doctoral research, supervised by Denis Smalley at City University London and funded by the Arts and Humanities Research Board (AHRB), investigated the listener’s experience and interpretation of time passing and the interrelationships among timescales in electroacoustic music.
 Research interests include electroacoustic music, particularly acousmatic music; time and timescale perception; psychoacoustics and sound perception; spatial sound; and soundscape ecology, especially in relation to listening psychology.
 He is a board member of the UK and Ireland Soundscape Community (UKISC).